top of page

 Physical fitness and memory

-With the recent increase in freely available data analysis tools and neuroimaging databases, it is now possible for CLIMB members to analyze existing functional MRI (fMRI) datasets, as well as to perform fMRI meta-analyses.
-For example, we are currently using GingerALE to conduct an fMRI meta-analysis of neural changes in major depressive disorder relating to emotion processing.
+With the recent increase in freely available data analysis tools and neuroimaging databases, it is now possible for CLIMB members to perform meta-analyses of structural and functional MRI data.
+Ongoing projects include meta-analyses of neural changes in major depressive disorder and in Alzheimer's disease.

 bottom of page